andrewwillmott/sun-sky/README.md

 Building
 --------

-To build this tool, use
+To build this tool, use 'make', or

     c++ --std=c++11 -O3 SunSky.cpp SunSkyTool.cpp -o sunsky